Dingwall Academy: History

-The school was originally built in the 1930s and many additions were made throughout the years.
+The school was originally built in the 1930s.
 In 2005 it was decided a new £28 million school should be built through the PPP agreement as the old building was falling into disrepair and had high maintenance costs.
-The new school building is situated outside the current school in the old sports field.
+The new school building is outside the current school in the old sports field.
 Building began in mid-2005 and a completion date of May 2008 had been agreed on.
 Dingwall Academy was officially handed over to Highland Council on 20 May 2008, and opened to pupils on 9 June.
 The new school has a range of classrooms with specialist facilities and incorporates community facilities such as a drama studio, all-weather pitches and a library which is used by both the school and the community.

 Dingwall Academy won the Scottish Schools' Football under-18 Shield in 1994 beating Cardinal Newman 1–0 in the final at Hampden Park, Glasgow.
 They were the first school from the North of Scotland to win the Senior Shield.